 This idea hit me like a ton of bricks!
-Okay, so it just kinda popped into my brain more than it hit me, but I think you’ll agree that this is a seriously cool stitch to have in your repertoire.
+Okay, so it just kinda popped into my brain more than it hit me, but I think you’ll agree that the crochet brick stitch is a seriously cool stitch to have in your repertoire.

 What’s The Stitch

-Sometimes called the block stitch, this lovely 2 row repeat, made up of double crochets, single crochet, and chains, is also reversible!
+Sometimes called the block stitch, the crochet brick stitch is a lovely 2 row repeat, made up of double crochets, single crochet, and chains, is also reversible!
 I’ve found many versions of the brick stitch in my research.
 Including a popular variation commonly used in C2C (corner to corner) blankets.

 I’ve seen some refer to this stitch as a modern granny stitch, since not everyone is fond of the alternating holes in a typical granny stitch.
 I can definitely see the similarity seeing as they both use double crochet clusters.
 I personally love the granny stitch, but the brick stitch has lovely drape to it and I find that has a more interesting look to it.

-The alternating rows are super easy to remember, so it’s a good stitch for mindless crochet, meditation, or prayer.
+The alternating rows of the crochet brick stitch, are super easy to remember, so it’s a good stitch for mindless crochet, meditation, or prayer.

 The brick stitch works wonderfully for blankets, scarves, shawls, ponchos, and much more.
 Plus, it’s not a yarn eater so, you get pretty far using one skein.
 That’s right, finally a stitch that isn’t a yarn eater!